codingcodewhilegoofin/gmdevapi-frontend/README.md

 ### This repository contains:

-1. Timline of projects using this API
+1. Timeline of projects using this API
 2. List of those projects
 3. Endpoint list
 4. About